petk/php-build-system/docs/cmake-code-style.md

 ### 10.1.
 Tools

-Several tools for formatting and linting CMake files are available, and while their maintenance status may vary, they can still prove valuable.
+There are several tools available for formatting and linting CMake files, each with varying levels of maintenance and utility.
+While these tools can offer valuable assistance, it's worth emphasizing that the current recommendation is generally not to rely on any specific linting tool.
+This is primarily due to their varying levels of maturity and a lack of updates to keep pace with new CMake versions.
+It's worth mentioning that this recommendation may evolve in the future as these tools continue to develop and adapt.

 #### 10.1.1. cmake-format (by cmakelang project)